raialok/website/content/solutions/problem-1.md

 the sum of multiples of 3 + the sum of multiples of 5 - the sum of multiples of 15.

-We subtract the sum of multiples of 15 to correct for double counting, first when adding sum of 3s and second when adding the multiples of 5.
+We subtract the sum of multiples of 15 to correct for double counting, first when adding sum of 3s and second when adding the multiples of 5 to obtain final result.

 ```python
 def sum_3_5_multiples() -> int: